The race that kicks off the spring racing season in the Bluegrass!

 REFERRAL REWARDS Refer 5 friends to register using your individualized referral code and receive a $15 refund on your Lucky Leprechaun registration.

 VIRTUAL RUNNERS/WALKERS Can't make it to the race in person but want to support the Foster Care Council of Kentucky and Woodford Humane Society?
 Consider registering as a virtual runner/walker and doing your own 3.1,10, or 13.1 mile run or walk in your own town.
-Register by February 26th, and we'll ship you your shirt, race bib, and a finisher's medal.
-The registration fee of $50 includes shipping.
+Register by March 10th, and we'll ship your shirt, race bib, and a finisher's medal.
+The registration fee of $55 includes shipping.

-All finishers of the 3 races (5K, 10K and Half Marathon) will receive a commemorative 2021 Lucky Leprechaun medal.
-Medal shown in photo is the 2018 finisher's medal.
-The 2021 finisher's medal will be revealed at a later date.
+All finishers of the 3 races (5K, 10K and Half Marathon) will receive a commemorative Lucky Leprechaun medal.
+The medal shown is our 2023 finisher's medal.

 The Woodford Humane Society is a non-profit animal adoption center in Versailles, Kentucky.
 We care for the homeless and unwanted animals in Woodford County, surrounding counties, as well as animals from other states.
 We have welcomed thousands of animals since 1975 and strive to find good, loving homes for all of them.
 A careful screening process helps us match the right animals to the right adoptive homes.